-#HoldStill2020 is open to people of all ages and abilities in the UK and aims to create a collective portrait of the nation's experience of lockdown.
+#HoldStill2020 was open to people of all ages and abilities in the UK and aims to create a collective portrait of the nation's experience of lockdown.
 Whilst many people’s lives are on hold to help protect our helpers and heroes, there are some that are working harder than ever, and others that are enduring the upheaval of hardship and loss.

 Shane Gleghorn | Managing Partner, Taylor Wessing

-The campaign will capture a snapshot of the UK at this time, creating a collective portrait of lockdown which will reflect resilience and bravery, humour and sadness, creativity and kindness, and human tragedy and hope.
-It will also act as a reminder of the significance of human connection in times of adversity, and that although we were physically apart, as a community and nation, we all faced and rose to the challenge together.
-With HRH The Duchess of Cambridge's involvement, a selection of the images submitted will be curated into a digital gallery developed by the National Portrait Gallery.
+The campaign has captured a snapshot of the UK at this time, creating a collective portrait of lockdown, which reflects resilience and bravery, humour and sadness, creativity and kindness, and human tragedy and hope.
+The resulting collection will also act as a reminder of the significance of human connection in times of adversity, and that although we were physically apart, as a community and nation, we all faced and rose to the challenge together.

 Our sponsorship of the Taylor Wessing Photographic Portrait Prize, held annually at the National Portrait Gallery, has been central to our firm's culture for the past twelve years.
 During a moment of such uncertainty for the country, we are delighted to continue our support of the arts and the National Portrait Gallery, and in turn celebrate the resilience, kindness and creativity of the nation's public.